johannesnoordanus/svg2gcode/README.md

     > logo.gc             # all drawings
     > logo_images.gc      # all images
 ```

+### Burn mode M3/M4:

+Default *svg2gcode* uses dynamic burn mode *M4*.
+This can be changed by setting option *--constantburn* which selects burn mode *M3*.
+Mode *M4* is not suitable for engravings because it automatically compensates (laser)power for speed.
+This conflicts with the specific gcode settings given by *image2gcode* (called by *svg2gcode*) for each pixel.
+In fact some experiments show that *M4* causes loss of quality and image deterioration when speed is increased.
+On white oak images had too much black and grey which did not go away for substantially higher speed.
+When switched back to constant burn (*M3*) mode, the same high speed gave excellent images having a sepia (licht yellow brown) color tone.

 ### Notes:
  - drawing objects - within the composer - must be converted to a```path```to be translated to a gcode sequence